On numerical broadening of particle size spectra: a condensational growth study using PyMPDATA: Spectral advection with upwind and MPDATA (box-model test case)

 where $\tilde{r}=\tilde{r}(r,t)=\sqrt{r^2 - 2 \xi t}$.

-The upper panels in Figures~\ref{fig:upwind_a} and \ref{fig:upwind_b} depict the droplet size spectrum evolution through condensational growth from an initial liquid water mixing ratio of $M_0 = 1$~\unit{g~kg^{-1}} under supersaturation $S-1=0.075\%$.
+The upper panels in Figures~\ref{fig:upwind_a} and \ref{fig:upwind_b} depict the droplet size spectrum evolution through condensational growth from an initial liquid water mixing ratio of $M_0 = 1$~\unit{g~kg^{-1}} under supersaturation of $S-1=0.075\%$.

 Two grid layout ($x$) and size parameter ($p$) choices are depicted.
-Both panels in Fig.~\ref{fig:upwind_a} present simulation carried out with density function coordinate $p=r^2$ and discretized on a mass-doubling grid ($x=\ln_2(r^3)$), whereas both panels in Fig.~\ref{fig:upwind_b} present simulation results obtained with $x=r$ and $p=r$.
-In both cases, the timestep is set to $\Delta t=\frac{1}{3}$~\unit{s}, the domain range is (1; 26)~\unit{\mu m}, there are 75 grid cells.
-Such settings corresponds to $GC\approx0.26$ in first layout, where $p=r^2$ is used, and variable Courant number approximately in the range of (0.03; 0.07) in second layout, where $p=r$ is used.
+Fig.~\ref{fig:upwind_a} present simulation carried out with $p=r^2$ coordinate and discretised on a mass-doubling grid ($x=\ln_2(r^3)$).
+Fig.~\ref{fig:upwind_b} present simulation results obtained with $x=r$ and $p=r$.
+In all cases, the timestep is set to $\Delta t=\frac{1}{3}$~\unit{s}.
+The domain span is 1--26~\unit{\mu m}.
+The grid is composed of 75 grid cells.
+Such settings corresponds to $GC\approx0.26$ for $p=r^2$, and a variable Courant number approximately in the range of 0.03 to 0.07 for $p=r$.

-The snapshots are depicted at times where the liquid water mixing ratio of the analytical solution obtains values of $1$, $4$ and $10$~\unit{g~ kg^{-1}} (assuming air density of $1$~\unit{kg~m^{-3}}).
-In both Figure~\ref{fig:upwind_a} and \ref{fig:upwind_b}, the upper panels display the number density and the bottom panel show the normalized mass density.
+The times for which results are depicted in the plots are selected by finding $t$~for which the integrated liquid water mixing ratio of the analytical solution equals to $1$, $4$ and $10$~\unit{g~ kg^{-1}} (assuming air density of $1$~\unit{kg~m^{-3}}).
+In both Figure~\ref{fig:upwind_a} and \ref{fig:upwind_b}, the upper panels show the number density and the bottom panels show the normalised mass density.
 The bottom panels thus depict the same quantities as Fig.~3 in \citet{East_1957}.
+Similar comparison of upwind and analytical solutions is also presented in Fig. 1a in \citet{Li_et_al_2017}.

-The normalized mass density of bin $i$ is evaluated as $4/3 \pi \rho_l m^{(l=3)}_i/M$ by calculating the third statistical moment of the number distribution $n_r(p)$ with the formula:
+The normalised mass density of bin $i$ is evaluated as $4/3 \pi \rho_l m^{(l=3)}_i/M$ by calculating the third statistical moment of the number distribution $n_r(p)$ with the formula:

-where $r_1$, $r_2$ are the boundaries of $i$-th bin, and $\psi_i$ is the value of $n_p$ associated with the bin (i.e., $n_p$ is assumed to be bin-wise constant; note that the dimension of $n_p$ depends on the choice of p).
-The normalization factor $M$ is the mixing ratio (e.g., $M = M_0 = 1$~\unit{g~kg^{-1}} for $t=0$).
+where $r_1$, $r_2$ are the boundaries of $i$-th bin, and $\psi_i$ is the value of $n_p$ associated with the bin (i.e., $n_p$ is assumed to be bin-wise constant; note that the physical unit associated with $n_p$ depends on the choice of p).
+The normalisation factor $M$ is the water mixing ratio (e.g., $M = M_0 = 1$~\unit{g~kg^{-1}} for $t=0$).

-The dotted curve corresponds to the analytic solution.
-The numerical solution obtained with the upwind scheme (\ref{eq:donor}) is plotted with red histograms and compared with the discretized analytical solution plotted as grey filled histograms.